Avraham Zagdun: Biography

-Zagdun was born in Tunisia, 1957 as and immigrated to France with his family as part of the broader wave of North African Jewish emigrations.
+Zagdun was born in Tunisia in 1957 as and immigrated to France with his family as part of the broader wave of North African Jewish emigrations.
 He grew up in an affluent environment; his family was well-established.
 In France, his father managed multiple businesses and owned hundreds of properties.

 From a young age, Zagdun believed he possessed supernatural powers.
 As he recounted:

 I lacked nothing in France, but from the age of three I sensed a profound depth within me.
 I never blindly accepted what others told me and always felt that I possessed extraordinary powers.
 I even remember foreseeing the First Intifada before it happened.